 A Guide to Hot Water Cylinders

-We understand that not many people will pay attention to how water is heated in their home, however understanding what’s right for your property could make all the difference.
-So, if you’re unaware of the different types of hot water cylinders available, then we’re here to help.
+Unfortunately, selecting the appropriate cylinder for your home can be a tricky task with a wide range on offer.
+We know that not everyone pays attention to how water is heated in their home.
+However, understanding what’s right for your property could make all the difference.
+So, if you’re unaware of the different types of hot water cylinders available - we’re here to help.
+Investing in the right one could save you money and energy.

 How does a hot water cylinder work?

-Hot water cylinders are crucial to many modern homes as, without them, we would be without hot water.
-Put simply, hot water cylinders are tanks used in domestic and commercial buildings to provide a steady stream of hot water throughout the property.
-When needed, the tank will pass this hot water through to taps and showers.
+Hot water cylinders are crucial to many modern homes.
+Without them, we would be without hot water.
+To put it simply, hot water cylinders are tanks used in domestic and commercial buildings to provide a steady stream of hot water throughout the property.
+When needed, the tank will pass this hot water throughout your house into taps and showers.

 What are the type of hot water cylinder?

-Much like boilers, there are a range of different types of hot water cylinder, and which one you need will depend on your boiler type, along with your hot water requirements.
+Much like boilers, there are a range of different types of hot water cylinders.
+Which one you’ll need will depend on your boiler type, along with your hot water requirements.
+When it comes to storing and distributing hot water in your home, there are a number of options you can use.
+Hot water systems in the UK generally fall into two types: vented and unvented.

-The main difference between vented and unvented hot water cylinders is the way each cylinder is supplied with water.
-However, in both systems the cold water is fed into the base of the water cylinder, where it rises to the top as heated and then is piped to the house to be used, and replaced with cold water at the base.
+The main difference between vented and unvented?
+Is the way each cylinder is supplied with water.
+In both systems the cold water is fed into the base of the water cylinder.
+It then rises to the top when heated and then is piped to the house to be used.
+Finally, the base is replaced with cold water.

 So, let’s find out more.